c3bottles/c3bottles/doc/MAP.md

     In addition, it needs a number of specific hacks, which are needed to properly use the  tiles:

     *   The `hack_257px` option enables a code snippet in `js/map.js` to deal with the non-standard tile size of 257x257 pixels.
     *   The `simple_crs` option changes the coordinate reference system used from the default (geographical coordinates) to a simpler one that is better suited for hand-crafted custom tiles for a plane like a building instead of a globe.

-    If you want to use tiles from c3nav, please contactn the c3nav developers beforehand.
-It is their decision, if they let you use their tiles (and the bandwidth on their tile servers).
+    If you want to use tiles from c3nav, please contact the c3nav developers beforehand.
+It is their decision if they let you use their tiles (and the bandwidth on their tile servers).

 ## Adding map sources